“Every gift, no matter the amount, is received with gratitude.

 The Annual Giving campaign funds are generally earmarked for upgraded facilities, program enhancements, transportation and professional development to make and create even greater learning opportunities for all our students.
 Priorities include:

-As our school community grows, the need to update and expand on the basics is important.
+As our school community continues to grow, the need to update and enhance our essential resources remains a priority.

-The curriculum at WWS is designed to blend Waldorf principles seamlessly with the educational goals established by the BC Ministry of Education.
-Allocating resources for a contract Curriculum Coordinator will aid in achieving a cohesive alignment of curricular scope and sequences across all grade levels.
+Our curriculum is thoughtfully designed to integrate Waldorf principles with the educational goals set by the BC Ministry of Education.
+Securing funding for a dedicated Curriculum Coordinator will enable us to align our curricular scope and sequences cohesively across all grade levels.

-Waldorf education places children at the core of its pedagogical approach and we acknowledge the pivotal role of teachers in the educational process.
-At WWS, our teachers stand as our most invaluable asset.
-We empower our educators to pursue continuous professional development opportunities, enabling them to enhance their expertise and contributions within their respective realms of service.
+Waldorf education places children at the heart of its pedagogical approach, recognizing the essential role that teachers play in shaping the educational experience.
+At WWS, our educators are our greatest asset.
+We are committed to supporting their growth through ongoing professional development, empowering them to deepen their expertise and enrich their contributions within their areas of service.

 Sustaining WWS for the future